 The school has the services of a full-time nurse.
 The school nurse is responsible for attending only to illness and injury that occur during school hours.
 She has the authority to exclude from school any child who appears to have an infectious condition.
+Similarly the school nurse has the authority to request follow up/clarification information in the event a student has suffered a contagious and/or prolonged medical illness or is instructed to participate in physical education after a medically necessary absence.
 To be sure not every visit to the nurse warrants a phone call and therefore the school nurse has discretion as to when parent/guardian contact is warranted.
 The presence of fever, vomiting, diarrhea, infectious/contagious illness, neurological change, visible bruising that necessitates outside attention, injury or student complaints to the head however all warrant parent/guardian contact.
 If illness or injury occurs during the day, children will be dismissed only after a parent or other designated adult is notified.